pewpewlive/hybroid-live/parser/README.md

 #### **_Parser_**

 The `Parser` holds the tokens ready to be converted, an index pointing to the current token being parsed, as well as a list of errors generated along the way when processing the tokens.
-The resulting program is stored as a list of `ast.Node`s.
+The resulting program is stored as a list of `ast.Node`s (CITATION NEEDED).

 ```go
 type Parser struct {